ajing/cookiecutter-data-science/{{ cookiecutter.repo_name }}/reports/tips.md

 3,4,5: after trying the problem individually (shut from the outside world) for a week or so then kernels are explored too.

+Always gain some advantages.

 1. Understand the problem 1d

+    - type of problem
+    - how BIG is the data
+    - hardware needed
+    - what the metric being test on

 2. Exploratory analysis 1-2d

+    - plot histograms of variables and whether difference between and test
+    - features versus the target variable and vs time
+    - univariate predictability metrics
+    - binning numerical features and correlation matrices

 3. Define cv strategy

+    - consistensy
+    - Is time important
+    - Different entities than train
+    - Is it completely random

 4. Feature engineering (until last 3-4 days)

+    - every problem has its own way
+    - can be automated

 5. modelling (until last 3-4 days)
 6. ensembling last 3-4d

+    - small data requires simpler ensemble techniques (like averaging)
+    - Helps to average a few low-correlated predictions with good scores
+    - Stacking process repeats the modeling process

+7. Tips on collaboration
+8. Selection final submissions

+    - best submissions locally and best on leaderboard
+    - monitor correlations: if correlations are too high and submissions exist with high score but significantly lower correlations, they could be considered too.

+Add macro on jupyter notebook:

+1. `%macro -q __imp 1`
+2. `%store __imp`: to remove this line, add the following code to ipython_config.py
+3. `!echo "c = get_config()\nc.StoreMagics.autorestore = True" > ~/.ipython/profile_default/ipython_config.py`